soumyakas/Apple-disease-classfication-with-VGG16/README.md

-# Apple-disease-classfication-with-VGG16
+# Image-classfication-with-VGG16
-Here the apples are classified into three classes namely rotten, scab and blotch apples using a custom trained VGG16 model
+Here the objects are classified into three classes using a custom trained VGG16 model